IsaUgurchiev/german-flow/docs/MVP.md

 ---

 ## Changelog (Cursor fills)
+- 2025-12-20: Implemented `FillBlankCardComponent` and integrated it into `ExercisesSection`.
+  - Replaced mock exercise cards with a dynamic fill-in-the-blank exercise based on active subtitle.
+  - Added logic to check answers and provide visual feedback.
+  - Updated `VideoPageComponent` and `LessonLeftColumnComponent` to pass the active subtitle text.
 - 2025-12-20: Implemented `FillBlankService` (Section 5.1).
   - Created logic to mask a single non-stop-word from subtitle text.
   - Preserves punctuation and spacing in the masked text.